pingcap/community/GOVERNANCE.md

 # TiDB Community Governance

-This document describes the governance rules of the TiDB project (organization).
-It is meant to be followed by all the repositories in the project and the TiDB community.
+This document describes the governance rules of the TiDB Community.
+It is meant to be followed by all the repositories in the [PingCAP organization](https://github.com/pingcap) and the TiDB community.

 ## Principles

 The TiDB community adheres to the following principles:

-- **Open**: TiKV is open source, as advertised on our [website](https://pingcap.com) or the [PingCAP Organization](https://github.com/pingcap) on github.
+- **Open**: TiDB is open source, as advertised on our [website](https://pingcap.com) or the [PingCAP Organization](https://github.com/pingcap) on github.
 - **Welcoming and respectful**: See Code of Conduct below.
 - **Transparent and accessible**: Work and collaboration are done in public.
 - **Merit**: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.